Twitter users organize GoFundMe campaign to send Mariachi band, taco truck to racist lawyer

 A GoFundMe campaign has raised more than $1,000 to send a Mariachi band and taco truck to a New York attorney whose racist rant went viral earlier this week.

-Aaron Schlossberg, 44, was filmed berating cafe employees for speaking Spanish in New York City on Tuesday.
+Aaron Schlossberg was recorded berating cafe employees for speaking Spanish in New York City on Tuesday.
 He was reportedly kicked out of his office space on Thursday and had a formal complaint filed against him by a New York congressman.

+Schlossberg couldn't be reached at the telephone number listed on his firm's website.

-Mark Goldberg launched a GoFundMe campaign to raise money for the band, which is slated to play "La Cucaracha."
+Mark Goldberg launched a GoFundMe campaign to raise money for the band, which is slated to play the song, whose English title is The Cockroach.

 "Raising $500 to send a Mariachi band to cheer up the staff and attorneys at The Law Office of Aaron M. Schlossberg Esq.
 P.L.L.C. after a difficult day," he wrote on the GoFundMe page.
 "We are countering hate and racism with the sound of music."